 He (also) had the power to transform matter into different forms, like changing a rock into a sugar cube.
 One after another the next morning he did many such things.
 He told me to touch the sand – and the grains of sand turned into almonds and cashews.
 I had heard of this science before and knew its basic principles, but I had hardly believed such stories.
 I did not explore this field, but I am fully acquainted with the governing laws of science. (source)

-A lot of these stories exist within the literature and lore, but they are just stories, up to the readers to decide if they hold any actually credibility.
-Of course, one who subscribes to various ancient teachings would be more inclined to believe that these are more than just stories and tales.
+Many of these tales exist within the literature and lore, but they are just stories, up to the readers to determine their credibility.
+Of course, one who subscribes to various ancient teachings would be more inclined to believe that these are more than just folklore.
 With science shedding light on the possible truths of ancient mysticism, it’s not implausible to think that, at one time, these abilities were more common knowledge.

 Broadly speaking, although there are some differences, I think Buddhist philosophy and Quantum Mechanics can shake hands on their view of the world.
 We can see in these great examples the fruits of human thinking.
 Regardless of the admiration we feel for these great thinkers, we should not lose sight of the fact that they were human beings just as we are. (source)

 R.C.
-Henry, Professor of Physics of Physics and Astronomy at John Hopkins University, explains things further:
+Henry, a professor of Physics and Astronomy at John Hopkins University, explains things further:

 A fundamental conclusion of the new physics also acknowledges that the observer creates the reality.
 As observers, we are personally involved with the creation of our own reality.
 Physicists are being forced to admit that the universe is a “mental” construction.
 Pioneering physicist Sir James Jeans wrote: “The stream of knowledge is heading toward a non-mechanical reality; the universe begins to look more like a great thought than like a great machine.
 Mind no longer appears to be an accidental intruder into the realm of matter, we ought rather hail it as the creator and governor of the realm of matter.
 Get over it, and accept the inarguable conclusion.
 The universe is immaterial-mental and spiritual. (source)